HashedVsy/Notepadly/README.md

-# SimplyNotepad
+# Notepadly
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-**SimplyNotepad** is a lightweight, simplified text editor for Windows, created by **Vsy**.
+**Notepadly** is a lightweight, simplified text editor for Windows, created by **HashedVsy**.
-It’s inspired by classic Notepad but for Low-End PCs that hardly can run Notepad.
+Inspired by classic Notepad, it’s designed for low-end PCs that may struggle with heavier editors.

 ---